-Above ground noisy activities.
-Noisy activities such as rockhammering will have a one-hour respite break provided for every three-hours worked. • Low level ground-borne noise and vibration.
+• Above ground noisy activities.
+Noisy activities such as rockhammering will have a one-hour respite break provided for every three-hours of continuous work.

+Low level ground-borne noise and vibration.

 Managing our impacts

 We aim to manage our work to avoid impacts to the community and the environment.
 Both our Hunter Street sites are designed to minimise impact.